A spoiling Cotswold country hotel for couples and families alike, with 2 pools, kids zone, huge grounds and superb spa”

 - Kids will love the Playbarn - perfect for pre-schoolers, with crafts, creche and matronly carers; older kids can head up to the Mez for Playstations, Wii and cinema screenings (book ahead)

 - In warm weather, head for the Cotswold Water Park, a mini lake district of fens and lakes, brooks and beavers; there are beach-style banks and high rope adventures, kayaks and birdwatching trails

 - If it's wet, head to the antiques mecca of Tetbury : vintage clothes at Qetty Bang Bang, superb lunches at The Ormond and, at the Highgrove Shop, a huge range of organic foods and plants from the King's country home (with planning, you can book a tour of his gardens)

 - Well being

 - Wine tasting

 This place will spoil families rotten - not just little ones, but parents too.
-The kids' activities are so good (there's a Saturday morning cooking workshop every week for example) that you won't feel guilty slinking off to the spa; the listening service so reliable that you can really relax over a grown-up dinner.
+The kids' activities are so good that you won't feel guilty slinking off to the spa; the listening service so reliable that you can really relax over a grown-up dinner.
 Judging from the families staying during October half-term, it's more popular with toddlers and junior-schoolers than with older kids.
 Additional activities are arranged for school holidays.

 Babies (0-1 years), Toddlers (1-4 years), Children (4-12 years)